 "I always enjoy working with the Nadi Group.
 The courtesy and professionalism of the staff are outstanding.
 Don Westphal's knowledge and experience in the industry is unparalleled." - Paul Aslanian, Copia Equity Partners LLCcontact us

-Modern Manufactured Home Communities represent a turning point in the housing industry due to their affordability and liveability without sacrificing quality.
-Even though critics have referred to these communities as 'trailer parks' and mobile home parks, today's manufactured houses are as well appointed as 'conventional' homes, often built to equal or higher levels of construction fit and finish.
+Modern Manufactured Home Communities represent a turning point in the housing industry where affordability and liveability can exist without sacrificing quality.
+Even though critics have referred to these communities as 'trailer parks' and 'mobile home parks', today's manufactured houses are often built to equal or higher levels of construction fit and finish compared to conventional homes.
 In many cases Manufactured Home Communities are a critical and positive response to the affordable housing crisis that has impacted many North Americans.

 Of course, merely because the home is built inside a factory does not mean it can’t withstand these elements.
 Many manufactured homes adhere to the U.S. federal HUD code, which regulates home design and construction, strength and durability, fire resistance and energy efficiency.
 In fact, the Manufactured Housing Institute states that manufactured homes are among the safest housing choices available today because of federal laws requiring smoke detectors, escape windows and limited combustible materials around furnaces, water heaters and kitchen ranges.

 A manufactured home also possesses a reduced risk to the environment because it's built inside a factory, keeping harmful materials and toxins from contaminating the land.
 What's more, manufacturers also reduce material waste as they purchase supplies to fulfil the exact requirements of the homes.